Niklan/seo_pager/README.md

     - Default: Page 2 = ?page=1
     - Fixed: Page 2 = ?page=2
 - Fixed core pager Url generation which respects Outbound path processors.
 - Removed query arguments from pager links which is not part of url.
-This means, Views exposed filters and sorts will not present in pager links, if the remain to default values.
-If the was selected, the will be there.
+This means, Views exposed filters and sorts will not present in pager links, if they remain to default values.
+If sort or filters was selected, they will be there.
 - Added Views Display Extender plugin, allows you to enable `rel="prev"` and `rel="next"` meta-tags.